 The bottom line is, no matter where sexual harassment or assault occurs, there must be a three-step process to address it.
 First, victims must have a strong and open reporting procedure - an avenue by which to report sexual assault or harassment if it occurs.
 Secondly, there must be an independent body to investigate allegations of sexual assault and determine whether or not they are credible.
-Finally, there absolutely must be disciplinary action taken must be real consequences for offenders - otherwise our efforts will be to no avail.
+Finally, there absolutely must be disciplinary action taken against those who commit sexual assault or harassment.
+While required training is important, there must be real consequences for offenders - otherwise our efforts will be to no avail.